-As a runner, it is important that you understand what shin splints are and how they can be treated and prevented, because these types of injuries are a common among runners.
-This article is designed to give you a good overview about the topic of shin splints, so that you can take the steps that are necessary to prevent them.
+As a runner, it is important that you understand what shin splints are and how they can be treated and prevented because these types of injuries are common among runners.
+This article is designed to give you a good overview of the topic of shin splints so that you can take the steps that are necessary to prevent them.

 What are Shin Splints?

 When the calf muscles become tired or inflexible, they can begin to cause stress on the tendons near the tibia.
 Eventually, this stress can cause those tendons to become strained, and eventually tear away.